-Application: An Application is a well-defined transmission function, usually defined by a specific combination of an industry standard host interface and an industry standard media interface.
+Application: An Application is a well-defined transmission function provided by a CMIS managed module.
+For system interfaces, the application is usually defined by reference to a specific 1:1 combination of an industry standard host interface and an industry standard media interface.
 See Section 6.2 for more information.
+In contrast, multiplex applications are defined by an N:1 relationship between N host interfaces and one media interface.
+See Section 7.6 for more information.